7 Lower Body Strength Exercises With Weights

 1. Goblet Squat

-Targets: Legs, glutes, quads, hamstrings, hip abductors, chest and core.
+Targets: Legs, glutes, quadriceps, hamstrings, hips and core.

 women performing goblet squat as example of lower body strength exercises

-3. Exhale as you press through your heels to stand tall, driving your hips forward to return to standing.
+3. Drive through your heels to stand tall, returning to a standing position.

 women performing split lunges as example of lower body exercises for strength

-1. Stand with feet hip-distance apart.
-Hold a dumbbell in each hand at your sides.
+1. Start standing with your feet hip-width apart, holding 1 dumbbell in each hand at your sides.

-Targets: Posterior chain, hamstrings, glutes, core and lower back.
+Targets: All the posterior chain muscles, including the hamstrings, glutes, core, lats and lower back.

 standing women performing romanian deadlifts with dumbbells

 2. Hinge at the hips, pushing your hips back towards the wall behind you as you glide the dumbbells down the front of your legs, keeping your core tight, slightly bending both knees.
-Lower your dumbbells until you feel a stretch in the hamstrings.
-Range of motion will look different for everyone.
+Lower the dumbbells until you feel a stretch in your hamstrings.
+The range of motion will look different for everyone.

-3. Drive through your front heel to push your hips forward, pulling the dumbbells back up towards your hip as you stand tall, returning to starting position.
+3. Drive through your heels to push your hips forward, pulling the dumbbells back up towards your hips and returning to the starting position.
+Aim for full hip extension at the top of the movement.

 Targets: Glutes, hamstrings, hips, core, and all the stabilizing muscles in your back and shoulders.